 Again blue highlighting shows where the notes of the scales occur within the chromatic one.
-If we play these hightlighted notes (1 to 7) between A and G we are playing an A minor scale.
+If we play these highlighted notes (1 to 7) between A and G we are playing an A minor scale.

 1/ All the notes of A minor share the same highlighting as C major, therefore these 2 scales share the exact same notes.
 So why do the two scales sound distinct and different?
-By shifting the starting & end points of course, and by begining at A we get a different pattern of intervals.
+By shifting the starting & ending points of course, and by beginning at A we get a different pattern of intervals.
 It is only our perception of where the 1 lies that makes any difference at all.

 2/ Note that A is the 6th of C major.
 This is a constant, meaning that by finding the 6th of any major scale, you establish the root note of the relative minor one.
 It works just as well the other way around of course.
 The 3rd of this minor scale will be the root note (1) of the major one.
 Study table #1 to see how this works.
 Its easier to understand that way.

 This pattern of intervals identifies the above minor scale:-